JulienVincenot/PWGL-community-library/README.md

 # PWGL Community library
 This is dedicated to salvage all of known user-libraries created by composers and music researchers for the late PWGL environment (2002-2020).
+Although the development of PWGL seems definitely discontinued after the 64-bit transition (the official website also disappeared around the Fall 2020), it is still possible to run PWGL via emulation thanks to the method proposed by Paulo Raposo.
 To know more about this project, see discussions on the PWGL Community group on Facebook : https://www.facebook.com/groups/1483562488547186

 # Authors
 This repo gathers code written by Paolo Aralla, Torsten Anders, Jacopo Baboni Schilingi, Jean-Baptiste Barrière, Pablo Cetta, Fabio De Sanctis De Benedictis, Nik Gaffney, Daniele Ghisi, Yann Ics, Mika Kuuskankare, Mikael Laurson, Javier Torres Maldonado, Josue Moreno, Alan Nagelberg, José Henrique Padovani, Giacomo Platini, David Psenicka, Örjan Sandred, Filippo Saya, Kilian Sprotte, Chun Tian (binghe), Hans Tutschku, Julien Vincenot, Frédéric Voisin, Giorgio Zucco...